Mineral del Monte: Mines

 All mines in the municipality extracted silver ore which was then dressed using the patio process.
 The mines were originally worked by indigenous Otomini later by the Spanish from the 16th to 19th centuries.
-From 1824 many of the mines became British interests but these were soon renationalised an in turn became worked by American companies in the 20th century.
+From 1824many of the mines became British interests operated by the Real del Monte Company until 1849 after a loss of $5,079,283; these were soon renationalised an in turn became worked by American companies in the 20th century.
 The last mine to operate was Mina San José La Rica which closed in 2005.